 -

-These trends influence motif scale, pattern density, and visual rhythm.
+These trends can influence the scale, density, and visual rhythm of patterns.

 -